readium/architecture/proposals/006-content-protection.md

 ### Rendering a Publication

 To render the publication, reading apps must first check if it is restricted.
-Navigators should refuse to be created with a restricted publication.
+Navigators must refuse to be created with a restricted publication.

 ```swift
 if (!publication.isRestricted) {